An Introduction to Micronutrients

 vitamin B7

-Or Vitamin B7, in its coenzyme form carries activated carbon dioxide, which is relevant for obtaining energy from macronutrients.
-Moreover, biotin plays a structural role in hair and nail cells, it plays a role in the synthesis and absorption of fatty acids and amino acids, and helps in the regulation of cell signaling, what a player right?
-[10, 24]
+Also known as vitamin B7, it serves as a coenzyme that carries activated carbon dioxide, which is relevant for obtaining energy from macronutrients.
+Moreover, biotin plays multiple roles in the body: it contributes to the structural integrity of hair and nail cells, aids in the synthesis and absorption of fatty acids and amino acids, and helps in the regulation of cell signaling.
+What a player right?
+[10, 23]

-Or vitamin B5, forms part of coenzyme A, which is involved in many metabolic pathways.
-As a result, pantothenic acid is involved in the synthesis steps of lipids, hemoglobin, neurotransmitters and steroid hormones.
+Also known as vitamin B5, it forms part of coenzyme A, which is involved in many metabolic pathways.
+As a result, pantothenic acid is involved in the synthesis of lipids, haemoglobin, neurotransmitters and steroid hormones.
 [10]

 vitamin B5